Rhys Ifans

 Rhys Ifans in the play 'Accidental Death of an Anarchist'

-In 2016, after a long break, Rhys performed at the Old Vic theater in the play "King Lear."
-A year later, he portrayed Ebenezer Scrooge in "A Christmas Carol" at the same venue.
+In 2016, after a long hiatus, Rhys performed at the Old Vic theater in "King Lear."
+A year later, he took on Ebenezer Scrooge in "A Christmas Carol" at the same venue.
 In 2018, Ifans participated in the production of "Exit the King" at the National Theatre.

 Rhys Ifans in the play 'King Lear'